Usually, people ask me the same questions about comedy:

 Why?

 Why do you do this?
-Why are you talking to me?
+Why are you talking to me?But the real question they should ask is:

 How?

-The answer is simple.
+How do you do it?
+How do you do?
+Howdy doody?The answer is simple.
 Go to open mics, tell your jokes, and keep practicing.

 It's just like learning to ride a bicycle.
 You have to do it alone, and it's great if your parents will help.

 Open mics are the gateway drug to standup comedy.
-They are how you test your material, hone your chops, and get comfortable in front of real life audiences who are drunk
+They are how you test your material, hone your chops, and get comfortable in front of real life audiences who are drunk.

 So then the next question becomes: Where?